My comments on my short story “Edmund”

 So where on earth did Edmund come from?

 So, is Edmund based on me?
 No, I wouldn’t put it that way at all.
 It is quite the other way round.
 I am based on Edmund.
+Edmund’s story is my creation myth.
 Edmund is the prototype.
 He is not the prototype for all people with Asperger Syndrome, but he is the prototype for a large subclass that includes myself.
 Edmund is the prototype and I am a pale imitation.

 Yet my mind is Edmund’s in all its essentials.
 The human mind at birth is not a blank slate.
 Certain knowledge is so fundamental to my mind that I am convinced it must have been part of my mind at birth (see the Wikipedia article on nativism).
-It is hard‐wired in my brain.
+It is hardwired in my brain, and I presume it was hardwired in my DNA before that.
 I cannot conceive of what it is like to have a different sort of mind in which that knowledge is not fundamental.

 So, what is this knowledge that I am talking about?
 It is knowledge of: